DanielKobina/Pokemon-project/README.md

 This is an assigned project that I created for an introduction to programing course at Michigan State University

-In this project students are utilize various data sources to create two class structures.
-One class for Pokémon
+In this project students create two class structures.
+One class for Pokémon, the other for Pokémon moves.
+Those two class structures are in turn used to have pokemon battles in the project.py file.
+Information for the Pokémon stats and moves are found in the two csv files.